Eric-Bradford/TS-EMO/README.md

 To use TSEMO download all files contained in the repository and run the algorithm on the required test-function as shown in "TSEMO_Example".

-To cite TSEMO use the following publication:
+To cite TSEMO use the following publication \cite{Bradford2018}:

 E. Bradford, A. M. Schweidtmann, and A. Lapkin, “Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm”, Journal of Global Optimization, pp. 1–33, 2018.

-The algorith has already been applied to the optimization of a fully-automated chemical reactor system \cite{Schweidtmann.2018} and life-cycle assesment and cost simulations \cite{Helmdach.2017}.
+The algorithm has already been successfully applied to the optimization of a fully-automated chemical reactor system \cite{Schweidtmann.2018} and life-cycle assessment and cost simulation \cite{Helmdach.2017}.

 @article{Bradford2018,
 author="Bradford, Eric